3 Mins Read

-So, what factors should you consider when choosing the best natural sunscreen?
-We all have different priorities, but below are a few of my favourite reef safe, non-toxic and effective sunscreens available in Hong Kong.
+What factors should you consider when choosing the best natural sunscreen?
+We all have different priorities, but below are a few options that include what should be priorities for everyone: reef safe, non-toxic, and effective sunscreens.

 The issue many people find with mineral sunscreens is that they can be thick and difficult to rub in.
-The good news is that they don’t have to be – I’ve tried and tested a fair few- here are my top choices:
+The good news is that they don’t have to be.
+These are the best to try.

 Best For Face